A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Collision Avoidance Mechanisms

-Authors in \cite{8588859} showed that S-ALOHA could be deployed on top of the traditional LoRaWAN without the need for any changes using a new distributed synchronization approach.
-An adaptive medium access scheme was designed in \cite{Fernandes2021} to ensure the best link quality between the EDs and GWs.
-This is through adapting LoRa physical layer parameters and leveraging the coordination ability of beacons regarding the duty-cycle restrictions for both EDs and GWs.
-A new MAC protocol was designed in \cite{Triantafyllou2021} to enhance collision avoidance between concurrent transmission and leverage fairness through adopting GWs that periodically broadcast beacon frames to synchronize and coordinate between nodes.
-For reliable networks, the proposed protocol allow EDs to transmit randomly over a specific available channel using different DF value based on the scheduling information included in the beacon frame.
-Due to the limited EDs-GWs connectivity time availability of GWs and the limited number of GWs in the networks, transmission of collected data should be scheduled to capture the windows availability of GWs.
-A time-slotted transmission scheduling scheme was designed in \cite{Zorbas2021} to efficiently optimize the data transmission time regarding the issues mentioned above related to the LoRaWAN architecture.
+The authors of \cite{8588859} demonstrated that S-Aloha could be deployed on top of the traditional LoRaWAN without requiring changes using a new distributed synchronization approach.
+An adaptive medium access scheme was designed in \cite{Fernandes2021} to ensure the best link quality between EDs and GWs, by adapting LoRa PHY layer parameters and leveraging the coordination ability of beacons regarding duty-cycle restrictions for EDs and GWs.
+A new MAC protocol was designed in \cite{Triantafyllou2021} to enhance collision avoidance between concurrent TX leveraging fairness by adopting GWs that periodically broadcast beacon frames to synchronize and coordinate between nodes.
+For reliable networks, the proposed protocol allows EDs to transmit randomly over a specific channel using various CF values based on the scheduling information in the beacon frame.
+Due to the limited availability of EDs-GWs connectivity, data TX should be scheduled to capture the windows availability of GWs.
+A time-slotted TX scheduling scheme was designed in \cite{Zorbas2021} to optimize the data TX time efficiently regarding the issues mentioned above related to the LoRaWAN architecture.